sarahlibx/project-2/README.md

 ## :satellite: Upcoming Features

-- [:star:] Filter bookshelf A-Z or by highest rated; display top 3 "favorites" at top of bookshelf
+- Filter bookshelf A-Z or by highest rated; display top 3 "favorites" at top of bookshelf

-- [:x:] Modify sign up/sign in routes to normalize username's with capital or lowercase letters (to prevent sign in errors!)
+- Modify sign up/sign in routes to normalize username's with capital or lowercase letters (to prevent sign in errors!)

-- [:x:] Improve Error.ejs page to display error message for the given error, rather than just 'error'
+- Improve Error.ejs page to display error message for the given error, rather than just 'error'